ibm3650/asncpp/README.md

 - [ ] Decoding and encoding make as coroutine
 - [ ] Check type of appended child in constructed types
 - [ ] Constructor as initializer lists in format like json
+- [ ] Add support of std::get analog on sets/sequences/sequence of/sets of/choice/asn1_basic
+- [ ] Add support of std::visit analog on sets/sequences/sequence of/sets of/choice/asn1_basic
+- [ ] Add tests for all exceptions
+- [ ] Realize deprecated VideotexString/GraphicString/GeneralString/T61String
+- [ ] Make encode const, and fields mutable.
+It will allow to change fields after encoding.
+Skip encoding if data encoded and not modified

 Integer type: